redis-stack/redis-stack-docs/docs/stack/get-started/vector-database.md

 ## Create vector embeddings from the demo data

-This quick start guide also uses **bikes** dataset.
-Here is an example document:
+This quick start guide also uses the **bikes** dataset.
+Here is an example document of it:

 ```json
 {